cybertron/coredns/plugin/sign/README.md

 This will lead to `db.example.org` be signed *twice*, as this entire section is parsed twice because you have specified the origins `example.org` and `example.net` in the server block.

-Forcibly resiging a zone can be accomplished by removing the signed zone file (CoreDNS will keep on serving it from memory), and sending SIGUSR1 to the process to make it reload and resign the zone file.
+Forcibly resigning a zone can be accomplished by removing the signed zone file (CoreDNS will keep on serving it from memory), and sending SIGUSR1 to the process to make it reload and resign the zone file.